LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/composing-functions.rst

 #. **Turn the string into an array of characters.** We call ``str.split('')``, using the empty string as the splitting character, returns an array of the individual characters that make up the string.
 #. **Reverse the array of characters.** To do this, we use the built-in array method ``reverse``.
 #. **Join the reversed character array into a string.** We call ``.join('')``.
-Joining with the empty string is the same as concatenating each of the invididual characters together into a single string.
+Joining with the empty string is the same as concatenating each of the individual characters together into a single string.

 .. admonition:: Try It!